Tina Fey Brought To Tears At Close Of ‘Rise Up New York!’ Benefit For Those Impacted By COVID-19

 New York needs you now more than ever.
 Join me this Monday at 7:00pm EST for Rise Up New York!
 The Robin Hood Relief Benefit.
 Hosted by Tina Fey, this one-hour citywide virtual telethon will bring together NYC’s biggest musicians, actors, chefs, and more with one common goal: to raise funds for New Yorkers whose lives have been devastated by COVID-19.
 100 percent of funds raised will provide support for food, shelter, cash assistance, health and mental health, legal services, education and more – helping fellow New Yorkers rebuild their lives as the city moves towards recovery and beyond.
 Rise Up New York! will be broadcast on all New York City TV stations, iHeartMedia and Entercom broadcast radio stations, News 12, Spectrum News NY1, SiriusXM and nationally on CNBC.
 Learn more about Robin Hood’s response to the pandemic and donate today: https://www.robinhood.org/. #NY4NY

-These big-name stars were joined by frontline healthcare workers, and New York residents who banded together to try and assist one another as the city fights its way back from being the United States epicenter of the pandemic, resulting in over 5,293 deaths reported Politico.
+These big-name stars were joined by front-line healthcare workers and New York residents who banded together to try and assist one another as the city fights its way back from being the United States epicenter of the pandemic, resulting in over 5,293 deaths, reported Politico.

-The Robin Hood Foundation stated that 100% of donations raised during the event will go directly to the most urgent needs of New Yorkers living in poverty.
+The Robin Hood Foundation stated that 100 percent of donations raised during the event will go directly to the most urgent needs of New Yorkers living in poverty.

-Tina opened the show with commentary regarding the goal of the event, followed by an introduction for Mariah Carey, who opened the show to sing a medley of songs remotely from her home including her hits “Through the Rain” and “Make it Happen.”
+Tina opened the show with commentary regarding the goal of the event, followed by an introduction for Mariah Carey, who opened the show to sing a medley of songs remotely from her home, including her hits “Through the Rain” and “Make it Happen.”

-This set the tone for the hour-long event where celebrities who hail from or who have made the Big Apple their home banded together to assist their fellow New Yorkers, who have seen their once-vibrant city become a ghost town as it remains locked down while its residents shelter-in-place.
+This set the tone for the hourlong event where celebrities who hail from or who have made the Big Apple their home banded together to assist their fellow New Yorkers, who have seen their once-vibrant city become a ghost town as it remains locked down while its residents shelter in place.

 View this post on Instagram